Param-10/FetiiAI_Austin_Rideshare_Assistant/WRITEUP.md

 **Pandas** handles all the data processing.
 The system loads rideshare trip data and calculates distances, costs, peak hours, popular routes, and demographic breakdowns.
 It can work with Excel files or CSV backups automatically.

 **Google Gemini 2.0 Flash** provides the natural language understanding and response generation.
-We built a smart intent classification system that recognizes different types of questions, from location queries to casual conversation.
+I built a smart intent classification system that recognizes different types of questions, from location queries to casual conversation.

 **Custom Analytics Engine** processes user questions by filtering the data based on what they're asking about.
 It finds relevant patterns, calculates statistics, and identifies interesting insights like popular short routes perfect for scooters.